j3k0/ganomede-usermeta/README.md

 Retrieve publicly available metadata.
 Both, `:usernames` and `:keys` are comma-separated list.
 Attach `secret` query string param to retrieve fields up to internal.

-Fields that you are not allowed to read will be omitted (as opposed to being HTTP error).
+Missing fields and those you are not allowed to read will be omitted (as opposed to being HTTP error).

 ### response [200] OK (application/json)